aidandj/vbox-osx-menubar/README.md

 * Release a binary
 * Add license

+## How to run at startup

+1. Move the `VirtualBox Menulet.app` out of your downloads folder.
+(I put it in `Applications/Utilities`)
+2. Open System Preferences
+3. Open `Users & Groups`
+4. Select your user
+5. Click on `Login Items`
+6. Click on the `+` icon
+7. Navigate to `VirtualBox Menulet.app` and select it

 ## Error on opening

 There is a good chance you will get an error like the one below